 What is a CD?

-A certificate of deposit is offered by banks to its customers, where the customer agrees to leave a specified amount of money tied up with the bank for a specified duration.
+Banks offer a certificate of deposit to its customers, where the customer agrees to leave a specified amount of money tied up with the bank for a specified duration.
 In return, the bank will pay the customer interest on their money.
-Generally, longer-term CDs pay more than shorter-term ones.
+Generally, longer-term CDs pay more interest than shorter-term ones.

 More than likely, your CD will have a guaranteed rate of return.
-This can be handy over a high-yield savings account where your rate may go up and down with market conditions.
+This can be handy over a high-yield savings account where your rate may go up and down depending on market conditions.